LottieFiles/lottie-docs/docs/assets.md

 ### Precomposition

-You can think of precompositions as self-contained animation within the main animation file.

-You can reference them using [precomp layers](layers.md#precomposition-layer).
+You can think of precompositions as self-contained animation within the main animation file that can be referenced using [precomp layers](layers.md#precomposition-layer).

-This has two main uses:

-The first is to have multiple instances of an animated item in your animation.

-The second is to organize the animation into separate components, each edited separately.

 Within a precomposition you can have precomp layers showing other precompositions, as long as you don't create a dependency cycle.

+You can find more details in the [Precompositions](breakdown/precomps.md) page.

 {schema_object:assets/precomposition}
 EXPAND:#/$defs/animation/composition